shivansh/shivansh.github.io/_posts/2017-08-17-How-interesting-can-C-get.md

 Suppose the number of elements I want in the array is stored in a variable of type int named `count`.

 - We declare the array to initially contain zero elements in the struct definition.
-- Next, when we allocate space for the struct (via `malloc()`), we also allocate space for "count" number of integer elements following it.
-Thus, `malloc()` will return a pointer to a struct which essentially contains an array of "count" elements.
+- Next, when we allocate space for the struct (via `malloc(3)`), we also allocate space for "count" number of integer elements following it.
+Thus, `malloc(3)` will return a pointer to a struct which essentially contains an array of "count" elements.
 - Now we can use this array (which was initially declared with zero elements) as a usual "count" sized array.

 The following C code demonstrates the above described procedure -